2023–24 Southern Miss Lady Eagles basketball team

 The 2023–24 Southern Miss Lady Eagles basketball team represented the University of Southern Mississippi during the 2023–24 NCAA Division I women's basketball season.
 The team was led by 20th-year head coach Joye Lee-McNelis, and played their home games at the Reed Green Coliseum in Hattiesburg, Mississippi as a member of the Sun Belt Conference.
 They finished the season 20–14, 10–8 in Sun Belt play, to finish in a three-way tie for fifth place.

 Previous season

 The Lady Eagles finished as co-conference champions for the 2022–23 basketball season with an overall record of 21–10 and 13–5 in Sun Belt play to finish in a three-way tie for first place.
 They lost in the conference tournament to Texas State 85–57 and were unable to secure a bid into the NCAA tournament.

-Despite her recurring battle with lung cancer, head coach Joye Lee-McNelis stated that she would be back to coach the 2023–24 season.
+Despite her recurring lung cancer, head coach Joye Lee-McNelis stated that she would be back to coach the 2023–24 season.